kanidm/kanidm/designs/resource_limits.rst

 resources.

 Kanidm is structured as a database, where each request requires a process to resolve that query into an answer.
-This could be a request for authetication which is a true/false response, or a request for an identity so that we can determine their groups for authorisation, or even just a request to find someone's email address in a corporate directory context.
+This could be a request for authentication which is a true/false response, or a request for an identity so that we can determine their groups for authorisation, or even just a request to find someone's email address in a corporate directory context.